 - Career Research: Gather data about jobs – duties, required skills, salaries, and employment outlook

 - Learning: Find out about Wake Tech program requirements and career pathways

 Career Counselors are here to guide you in finding resources and services, evaluating program options, and exploring careers.

 What do you need?
 Short sessions, or extended guidance throughout the semester?
 You decide what will be most beneficial to you.

-Services are free, and no reservations are required!
+Services are free!
 Career Lens has a flexible, open entry-exit format – take a look: Career Lens schedule

 To learn more, contact Laura Bethea at [email protected] or 919-866-6361.